rongkangw/tp/docs/DeveloperGuide.md

 commands that require information from both lists, such as `assignEvent` or  `unassignEventRole` to be tedious and difficult, possibly requiring users to check both lists for member/event names.
 We plan to enhance the UI such that it shows both lists at the same time, and a collapsible third panel that shows an event's details when using the `event` command.
-This has the added benefit of streamlining other commands as well, since users do not have to run listEvents or listMembers first anymore.
+This has the added benefit of streamlining other commands as well, since users do not have to run `listEvents` or `listMembers` first anymore.
-Furthermore, with both lists being displayed at the same time, commands that previously required member/event names can now be run using indices.
+Furthermore, with both lists being displayed at the same time, commands that use member/event names can now be run using indices instead, for example, `e/1` and `m/3`.
-This allows multiple events and members with the same name to be added, and the duplicate checker can be enhanced to check based on other fields such as phone numbers and emails.
+This allows multiple events and members with the same name to be added, so that the `isSameMember`, `isSameEvent` methods can be enhanced to check based on other fields such as duplicate phone numbers and emails.
 A mock-up for this feature can be seen below:

 ![splitListMockup.jpg](images/splitListMockup.jpg)